openmrs/openmrs-contrib-itsm-terraform/README.md

 # Gotchas
   - DNS CNAME records cannot be imported by terraform, so they have to be deleted in our DNS server before using them in a stack.
-  - Updating a DNS resource doesn't work in terraform, it appears to be a bug.
-You need to either delete and create, or change manually.
   - Don't use the DNS redirect.
 It doesn't support HTTPS.
   - Use _/etc/ansible/facts.d/_ files to export data to ansible.
 If the files should be modified, you can do it manually.